-YoungPlanet have an app to help parents access free stuff and the timing couldn’t be better for people to really learn about it.
+YoungPlanet has an app to help parents access free stuff – and the timing couldn’t be better for people to really learn about it.

 Child Poverty Action Group recently reported that the average cost of raising a child was:

-Now, while this is a very scary figure and people can be quick to band around such things, we need to bare in mind that it is an “average” and can vary a great deal.
-However, it helps us see that this is an expensive undertaking.
+Now, while this is a very scary figure and people can be quick to band around such stats, we need to bare in mind that it is an ‘average’ and can vary a great deal.
+However, it helps us see that raising kids is an expensive undertaking.
 Therefore anything done to lessen that figure, in a cost of living crisis or not, will be met with much gratitude.

-Co-Founders and parents-of-three Jason & Emma were walking past a yard sale in the US a few years ago, when one of their boys spotted and fell in love with a red ride-on firetruck…
+Co-founders and parents-of-three Jason and Emma Ash were walking past a yard sale in the US a few years ago, when one of their boys spotted and fell in love with a red ride-on firetruck.

-After seeing the joy on their son’s face from zooming around on a toy that had been sitting around gathering dust, the seller insisted on giving it to them for free – watching the truck in action brought back so many happy memories of her own children enjoying it when they were smaller… and the idea of YoungPlanet was born:
+After seeing the joy on their son’s face from zooming around on a toy that had been sitting around gathering dust, the seller insisted on giving it to them for free – watching the truck in action brought back so many happy memories of her own children enjoying it when they were smaller… And, with that, the idea of YoungPlanet was born: